Overton Grange Statement of Provision

 The base is currently funded for five HI EHCP students; this funding is given to the base regardless of the numbers of HI EHCP students actually in school.
 There are an additional two part funded HI EHCP places; these places are part funded and attract full funding if they are filled by a HI EHCP student.

-We currently have six EHCP students and two students with HI who are not at the EHCP level.
+We currently have five EHCP students and three students with HI who are not at the EHCP level.
 We support these using their notional £6K with the ability to access the specialist services which the full and part funding has already paid for.

 We do not run a class dedicated to HI students.
 Each student attends mainstream lessons for as many lessons as possible with additional support as required.
 Some students do attend Teacher of the Deaf sessions but this is decided in conjunction with the student/parent(s) and, therefore, each student's level of support differs.